PulseStud-io/style-guide/README.md

 # Fansamble Style Guide

-A cyberpunk-inspired design system for Fansamble, featuring interactive audio visualization and a cohesive component library.
+A design system for Fansamble, featuring interactive audio visualization and a cohesive component library.

 ## Features